vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 things being worse or being more likely to resolve quickly, or just a matter of chance.

+My symptoms may have improved on 2024-09-23, but there was no clear qualitative change.

+By 2024-09-24, I was experiencing a clear reduction in the frequency of the need for anal spasms, and in general felt better.
+The swelling also seemed to have reduced.
+However, after dinner, there was a brief increase in the burning sensation that subsided within an hour or so.

 ## Strategies from last time to consider

 ### Food